-Goodwill, which represents the excess of the purchase price of an acquisition over the fair value of the net assets acquired, is carried at cost.
-Goodwill is tested for impairment annually, in the third and fourth quarters, or more frequently if events or circumstances indicate a reduction in the fair value below the carrying value.
+Goodwill represents the excess of the purchase price of an acquisition over the fair value of the net assets acquired.
+Goodwill is tested for impairment annually or more frequently if events or circumstances indicate a reduction in the fair value below the carrying value.
 As part of the impairment test, the Company has the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the fair value of a reporting unit is less than its carrying amount.
 If after this optional qualitative assessment, the Company determines that impairment is more likely than not, then the Company performs the quantitative impairment test.
 The carrying value of assets is calculated at the reporting unit level.
 An impairment loss is recorded to the extent that the carrying value of the reporting unit exceeds its fair value, with the impairment loss limited to the amount of goodwill allocated to the reporting unit.

-The Company completed its annual goodwill impairment testing for 2021 and determined that the carrying amount of goodwill was not impaired.
+The Company completed its annual goodwill impairment testing for 2022 and determined that the carrying amount of goodwill was not impaired.

-Other intangible assets with definite lives consist primarily of technology, customer relationships, trade names and brands and a favorable supply agreement, and are amortized over their respective estimated useful lives, ranging from five to 26 years.
+Other intangible assets with definite lives consist primarily of technology, customer relationships, trade names and brands and a favorable supply agreement, and are carried at cost less accumulated amortization and amortized over their respective estimated useful lives.